Man1exter/aichartstradingview/readme.md

     - **Save Chart**: Save the current chart as an image.
     - **Draw Suggestions**: Draw AI suggestions on the chart.
     - **AI On/Off**: Toggle AI suggestions on or off.
+    - **Add Alert**: Add price alerts for specific symbols.
+    - **Export Data**: Export the current chart data to a CSV file.

+## Troubleshooting

+If you encounter any issues while using the application, here are some common solutions:

+- **Application not starting**: Ensure that all dependencies are installed correctly by running `pip install -r requirements.txt`.
+- **Chart not loading**: Check your internet connection and ensure that the TradingView widget is accessible.
+- **AI analysis not working**: Verify that the AI analysis feature is enabled in the `config.json` file.
+- **Export data not working**: Ensure that you have write permissions to the directory where the CSV file is being saved.

+If the issue persists, please open an issue on the GitHub repository.

 ## Contributing